Radiology nurse salary: what RNs earn in 2026

 Does IR nursing pay more than diagnostic radiology nursing?
 Yes, in most settings.
 IR nurses manage moderate sedation, carry overnight call at high-volume centers, and handle higher-acuity procedural events.
 This responsibility profile commands a premium – estimated at $5,000–$15,000 per year above a comparable diagnostic radiology RN position in the same facility.

 What certification has the most impact on radiology nurse salary?
-The CVRN (ARIN) is the most specialty-specific credential for IR nurses; the RN-BC (ANCC Radiological Nursing) has the broadest institutional recognition.
-Either certification improves eligibility for lead and senior roles that pay above staff RN rates, and some hospital systems offer direct certification pay differentials of $1–$3/hour.
-Certification’s salary impact is most visible in its effect on promotion eligibility rather than immediate base pay change.
+The Certified Radiology Nurse (CRN), awarded by the Radiologic Nursing Certification Board, is the specialty credential for radiology and imaging nurses – including those in interventional radiology.
+It is often misattributed to ANCC or to ARIN; ANCC does not offer a radiologic nursing certification, and ARIN is the professional society whose members receive a discounted exam fee rather than the awarding body.
+The CRN requires 2,000 hours of radiology nursing practice within the past 3 years plus 30 contact hours of relevant continuing education.
+It improves eligibility for lead and senior roles that pay above staff RN rates, and some hospital systems offer direct certification pay differentials of $1–$3/hour.
+Its salary impact is most visible in promotion eligibility rather than immediate base pay change.

 Is travel radiology nursing worth it financially?
 The gross weekly package for travel IR nursing is significantly above staff base salary in most markets.
 Whether it’s worth it depends on your total compensation comparison: staff positions typically include employer health insurance, retirement match, paid time off, and professional development funding – benefits worth $8,000–$18,000 per year that most travel contracts don’t provide.
 Nurses who travel aggressively for 2–3 years and negotiate a strong staff position on return often come out ahead on lifetime earnings.